betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 simulations and optimizations of software has started to be especially supported via HPC centers.
 Research software is developed in China via universities, research institutes, companies and HPC centers.
-Building out RSE teams is not very common in China yet though and to his best knowledge a dedicated RSE team exists only at his university by now.
+Building out RSE teams is not very common in China yet though and to the best of his, his university currently has the only dedicated RSE team in China.
 He is one of the advocates for the role and profession in China and aims at starting with a local community.
 The path to build teams would differ between universities, HPC centers and research institutes because of differences in existing